Borlay/Borlay.Iota.Library/README.md

 var transactionItem = await api.SendTransfer(transfer, CancellationToken.None);
 ```

-Or you can send transaction with value
+Or you can send the transaction with the value
 ```cs
 var transfer = new TransferItem()
 {